Power System Model

 Model from Scratch

-Alternatively, the model can be build from the scratch using built-in functions, for example:
+Alternatively, the model can be built from scratch using built-in functions, for example:

 system = powerSystem()